Overview

 Program Description

-Probationers who complete six months without any serious non-compliance issues move to less restrictive probation for the remainder of the program.
-Program staff refer those who fail to comply with the terms and conditions of the program to the Swift, Certain and Fair Judge, who imposes a set of graduating sanctions that are proportionate to the severity and frequency of the violation, and are made available to the participant before they enter the program.
+Participants who complete six months without any serious non-compliance issues move to less restrictive probation for the remainder of the program.
+Program staff refer those who fail to comply with the terms and conditions of the program to the Swift, Certain and Fair judge, who imposes a set of graduated sanctions.
+Sanctions are proportionate to the severity and frequency of the violation and participants are made aware of possible sanctions before they enter the program.
+An individual who is discharged from the program for non-compliance typically faces between two and four years in prison.

 Funding

 The program is supported in part by funding provided through the state’s Gun Involved Violence Elimination (GIVE) initiative, which is administered by the state Division of Criminal Justice Services.
+Monroe County and the Bureau of Justice Assistance provide additional funding.

 Relevant Partnerships

 Swift, Certain and Fair is primarily a probation program but relies on partnerships with the Monroe County District Attorney’s Office, Public Defender’s Office, Monroe Crime Analysis Center, Rochester Police Department and State Supreme Court.
+Community partners include Pathstone, Inc, the Urban League of Rochester, and other providers offering expedited services.

 Research